 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosure affecting the financial statements was the disclosure of GASB 87 lease asset and lease liability in Note 7 and Note 8 to the financial statements which is based on dedicated future revenues to service this lease asset and lease liability of \$2,186,424.
+The most sensitive disclosure affecting the financial statements was the disclosure of GASB 87 lease asset and lease liability in Note 7 and Note 8 to the financial statements which is based on dedicated future revenues to service the lease liability of \$2,037,433.